Skip to content

 • step-by-step persistence and logs

-• explicit command surfaces (agent, gateway, emulator, script)
+• explicit command surfaces (agent, gateway, emulator, script, target)

 Near-term roadmap: